CzarX86/CoupaDownloads/USAGE_INSTRUCTIONS.md

 - Ensure you have the required dependencies installed
 - Check if the MSG file is corrupted
 - Try processing without MSG conversion first
+- Check if LibreOffice is installed for better conversion

+**7. "Browser session lost"**

+- The tool automatically attempts to recover browser sessions
+- If recovery fails, restart the tool
+- Check your internet connection stability

 ### Error Messages Explained